 Looking to enhance your organisations capabilities with world-class talent?
 We can help you by finding the right independent consultants and industry experts to work with from diverse digital specialisms.

 For an agile enterprise to build flexibility into how they operate, the same flexibility in the way they work with their suppliers is needed.
 Forget about an arm’s length “customer-supplier” relationship with long term plans and commitments that are backed by rigid contracts.
 A more appropriate approach is to transition to a partnership with tighter co-operation and information sharing and ensure the relationship and commercials are set up in a way that enables flexibility.

 This approach has been around for decades in manufacturing, with Just In Time supply chain processes that ensure products are produced when demand is there.
 It was these lean approaches to manufacturing at Toyota with their Toyota Production System (TPS) that were the inspiration for agile in software delivery.

 What to focus on when working with suppliers

 In its journey, an agile enterprise will need to build deeper connections with many other actors making up its external environment.
-Obviously having strong insight and understanding on how competitors are acting is important.
-Dependending on the type of business there may be other important actors who can dramatically change the landscape a business is operating within such as regulators or industry bodies.
+Obviously having strong insight and understanding of how competitors are acting is important.
+Depending on the type of business there may be other important actors who can dramatically change the landscape the business is operating within such as regulators or industry bodies.

 2. Adaptive direction